 Sanction Levels: In instances involving student violations of the Policy, the charge(s) will correspond with the following sanction ranges, based on the severity of the alleged violation(s):

-Sexual Assault (Level 1 to Level 2)
+Non-Consensual Sexual Penetration (Level 1 to Level 3)

-Sexual Misconduct (Level 1 to Level 3)
+Non-Consensual Sexual Contact (Level 1 to Level 3)

 Sexual Harassment (Level 1 to Level 3)